logo

 Fertiliser (incl.
 N)

 Focus is on increasing clover performance so that nitrogen application can be reduced.
 Nitrogen applications will likely be under 120 kg N/ha/year over 5 applications, but are dependent on soil moisture and pasture cover.
-Product used caries on the time of year and expected rainfall.
-This spring one application will be in liquid form with progib and sulphur, which has a quicker uptake, so a lower application rate can be used.
-Fertiliser to be applied is still to be finalised following soil tests on the new farm.
+Product used varies depending on the time of year and expected rainfall.
+Last year some fertility was mined to save costs.
+Soil tests indicate that more phosphate and lime needs to be applied this season.
+All fertiliser is applied with own gear.

 Regrassing & cropping

-This covers the cultivation, seed, planting, weed and pest control and harvesting of 15 ha of Maize for silage, along with the cultivation, seed, planting and weed and pest control of 4.5 ha of fodder beet.
+This covers the cultivation, seed, planting, weed and pest control and harvesting of 14.5 ha of Maize for silage, along with the cultivation, seed, planting and weed and pest control of 6.0 ha of fodder beet.
+The amount of fodder beet is up this season so cropping costs are about $10,000 more than previous seasons.
 In addition this cost includes the regrassing of these areas in the autumn plus an allowance for some remedial regrassing or patching if needed.
+An undersower is now owned so all undersowing is done in house.

 Weed and pest